ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/how-to-2.md

         - **Bit Clear**
         - **XOR**

 - **Advanced search functionality:** With its robust search engine, SIMD.info allows you to either search for a specific intrinsic (e.g. vadd_p64) or enter more general terms (e.g. How to add 2 vectors), and it will return the corresponding intrinsics.
-Whether you’re looking for Intel, ARM, or Power equivalents, this functionality streamlines the process of finding the right commands for your project.
+You can also filter results based on the specific engine you're working with, such as VSX, NEON, SSE4.2, AVX, AVX512.
+This functionality streamlines the process of finding the right commands tailored to your project needs.

-- **Comparison tools:** This feature lets you directly compare SIMD instructions from different platforms side by side, offering a clear view of the similarities and differences.
+- **Comparison tools:** This feature lets you directly compare SIMD instructions from different (or the same) platforms side by side, offering a clear view of the similarities and differences.
 It’s an invaluable tool for porting code across architectures, as it ensures accuracy and efficiency.

-- **Discussion forum (Stack Overflow-type):** The integrated discussion forum allows users to ask questions, share insights, and troubleshoot problems together.
-This community-driven space ensures that you’re never stuck on a complex issue without support.
+- **Discussion forum (Stack Overflow-type):** The integrated discussion forum, powered by **[discuss](https://disqus.com/)** allows users to ask questions, share insights, and troubleshoot problems together.
+This community-driven space ensures that you’re never stuck on a complex issue without support, fostering collaboration and knowledge-sharing among SIMD developers.

 ### Work in Progress & Future Development
-- **Sudo-code:** Currently under development, the Sudo-code feature will enable users to generate high-level pseudo-code based on specific SIMD instructions.
-This tool aims to make writing and understanding SIMD code even easier.
+- **Pseudo-code:** Currently under development, this feature will enable users to generate high-level pseudo-code based on specific SIMD instructions.
+This tool aims to enable better understanding of the SIMD instructions.
+This will also be used in the next feature, which will be **intrinsic diagrams** .

+- **Intrinsic diagrams:** A feature under progress, creating detailed diagrams for each intrinsic to visualize how it operates on a low level using registers.
+These diagrams will help developers grasp the mechanics of SIMD instructions more clearly, aiding in optimization and debugging.

 - **[SIMD.ai](https://simd.ai/):** SIMD.ai is an upcoming feature that promises to bring AI-assisted insights and recommendations to the SIMD development process, making it faster and more efficient to write and port SIMD code.

 ### How These Features Aid in SIMD Development
 SIMD.info offers a range of features that streamline the process of porting SIMD code across different architectures.
 The hierarchical structure of tree-based navigation allows you to easily locate instructions within a clear framework.
 This organization into broad categories and specific subcategories, such as Arithmetic and Boolean Logic, makes it straightforward to identify the relevant SIMD instructions needed for your project.